The California Conservation Corps

 Was B.T.
 Collins the first director?

 The late B.T.
 Collins served as CCC director from 1979-1981, following Boyd Hornor and LeRoy Chatfield.
-The irrepressible Collins helped put the Corps on the map and boasted of the CCC’s “hard work, low pay, miserable conditions.”
+The irrepressible Collins helped put the CCC on the map and boasted of the CCC’s “Hard Work, Low Pay, Miserable Conditions.”

 What kind of emergency response does the CCC do?

-It responds to fires, floods, earthquakes, oil spills, pest infestations and more.
-It adds up to more than nine million hours of assistance since the Corps was established in 1976.
+The CCC responds to fires, floods, earthquakes, oil spills, pest infestations and more.
+More than 12 million hours of emergency assistance has been provided to the state, and nation, since 1976.
 Work sponsors understand that when an emergency situation occurs, CCC crews may be called on to respond within hours.
-Click here for more on the Corps’ emergency response efforts.
+Click here for more on the CCC’s emergency response efforts.